GreggSchofield/Ceres/README.markdown

 [gantt]: https://github.com/GreggSchofield/Ceres/blob/master/misc/gantt.png "Gantt chart"

 _Above all, thank you for viewing the Ceres project!
-We hope that you will enjoy using it as much as we did building it (phahahahaha)_
+We hope that you will enjoy using it as much as we did building it_